peace-Van/peace-Van.github.io/_posts/climate/2023-11-01-crystalcluster.md

 ![p3](/assets/crystalcluster/algorithm.PNG)

 The description is self-explanatory and I would rather not dive into the details here.
 Interested readers may check the commented code.
 One thing to note is that the algorithm does not guarantee to converge nor to find the global optimum (aka the **thermodynamically stable state**), but in most cases it converges fast and the result is good enough to use (or even preferred over the thermodynamically stable state, as we can see in [Sec 6](https://peace-van.github.io/climate/2023/11/17/sec6.html)).
-It may not be applicable to large datasets because it's $O(n^2)$ in both time and space complexity.
+For now it may not be applicable to large datasets because it's $O(n^2)$ in both time and space complexity, but there are possible improvements to make it usable on large datasets, e.g. an optimized data structure to maintain $\Delta S$ on the dynamic tree as mentioned above, a fast algorithm to construct the MST based on Euclidean distance, etc.

 > Why is this algorithm not guaranteed to find the global optimum?
 It's easy to understand by physical chemistry.
 Some reactions, e.g. hydrogen reacting with oxygen to produce water, though thermodynamically possible (the energy of the product state is lower than the energy of the reactant state), only happen under certain conditions, e.g. ignition.
 Ignition provides the initial energy to induce the reaction.
 The necessary amount of energy is called activation energy.
 Or, there's some other reactant (catalyst) in the system which provides a shortcut reaction mechanism that gets around the energy barrier for the reaction to happen.
 On the other hand, from the viewpoint of data science, this can be understood by analogizing to gradient descent.
 This greedy algorithm is similar to gradient descent, which may stuck into a local minimum, and in this situation some momentum is needed to get over the local minimum and continue the search.
 We will showcase this situation in [Sec 6](https://peace-van.github.io/climate/2023/11/17/sec6.html).

-> There could be better algorithms that are yet to be discovered.

 ## Experiment
 On the [Iris flower dataset](https://archive.ics.uci.edu/dataset/53/iris), the clustering results are shown as follows.
 It's clear that number of clusters increases with rise of temperature.